 Your condition can be assessed and managed either face to face at our rooms, or via video consultations (Telehealth).
 Check the Telehealth section for details.

 Amazing benefits of exercise:

-There is overwhelming evidence for the benefits of exercise.
+There is overwhelming evidence for the benefits of exercise and rehabilitation exercise.

 Why wouldn’t you want to take this drug?
 Its free for all and comes with very few negative side effects.

 Pain can be a huge obstacle for people to exercise

 The problem is that pain can be a huge obstacle for people to exercise.
 Pain can also impact on a person’s ability to do the things in life that they that are important to them such as playing with kids, physical activity, sports, work, socialising and house work.
 This is turn can impact on a person’s physical and psychological well-being.

 Physical inactivity on the other hand is the cause or major contributor to several chronic diseases such as type 2 diabetes, cardiovascular disease, cognitive impairment amongst others.
 It also increases risk for pain problems such as back pain, arthritis and chronic pain.
 As such, physical activity and exercise represent important components of primary prevention and management of at least 35 chronic diseases.

 There are a lot of myths about exercise and pain that are really important to understand.